 However, before you set off, drop in to the Visitor Information Centre at Echidna Place in the main street to learn about the town’s attractions, history and stories.

-The centre is open from 9.00am to 4.00pm daily during the peak tourist season, and from 9.00am to 5.00pm Monday to Friday during the off-peak season.
+The centre is open from 9.00am to 4.30pm Monday to Friday and 10:00am to 2pm Saturday and Sunday during the peak tourist season, and from 9.00am to 4:30pm Monday to Friday during the off-peak season.
 Information is available via two touch screen computers, and as an added bonus, the library is in the same complex.

 Thargomindah Visitor Information Centre